 The TIN card is among the valid IDs in the Philippines that are easiest to get.
 Follow the steps below to obtain a TIN ID if you’ve never been issued a TIN before.

-1. Apply for a TIN number
+1. Apply for a TIN

-If you’ve never been issued a TIN, you have to first get this number from the BIR.
+If you’ve never been issued a TIN, you first have to get this number from the BIR.
 You won’t be issued a TIN ID card if you don’t have a TIN.

-2. Apply for a TIN ID at the same RDO that issued your TIN number
+2. Apply for a TIN ID at the same RDO that issued your TIN

 Your TIN card may be released within several minutes or an hour—that is, if the RDO is not busy during the day of your transaction.